 A thinly pounded breast works as well for sauteing as it does for grilling.
 It cooks quickly but stays moist.
 Dredging the chicken in flour before cooking gives it a golden exterior and leaves bits in the pan that make a great base for a simple sauce.

-Don't have capers?
+Swap It Don't have capers?
 Try chopped olives or lemon zest in the sauce instead.

 1 star values:

 This was very good and so easy to make.
 I went by the recipe and would not change a thing.
 This will become a part of our rotation of meals.